 1. Your representative must be authorized by the AMF

 Check that the firm and individual you are dealing with are authorized to sell you the investments they are offering.
-Call the AMF Information Centre at 1 877 525-0337 or look them up in the Register of firms and individuals authorized to practise.
+Contact the AMF Information Centre or look them up in the Register of firms and individuals authorized to practise.

 2. Your representative must be able to meet your needs